fordesmith/crisp-dna/_docs/benefitdelivery.md

 For one, many transformation programs [don't start with fundamental principles in mind](https://www.linkedin.com/pulse/reasons-your-transformation-isnt-forde-smith%3FtrackingId=7SfokilfSQylWFCFnlrBeg%253D%253D/?trackingId=7SfokilfSQylWFCFnlrBeg%3D%3D).

-Secondly, the ability to **extract benefits** from the is often lacking, resulting in a lot of activity and a lot of spend, but not results.
+Secondly, the ability to **extract benefits** is often lacking, resulting in a lot of activity and a lot of spend, but few meaningful results.

 <br>